-CBC is short for Cannabichromene which is lesser known chemical naturally found in cannabis plants.
-Similar to CBD it is one of the 113 cannabinoids found in the plant and extracted for therapeutic uses.
+CBC is short for Cannabichromene, which is a lesser-known chemical naturally found in cannabis plants.
+Similar to CBD, it is one of the 113 cannabinoids found in the plant and extracted for therapeutic uses.

-Cannabichromene is a phytocannabinoid with a chemcial composition similar to tetrahydrocannabinol, tetrahydrocannabivarin, cannabidiol (CBD) and cannabinol.
-This compound was discovered in 1966 making it a relatively recent chemical.
+Cannabichromene is a phytocannabinoid with a chemical composition similar to tetrahydrocannabinol, tetrahydrocannabivarin, cannabidiol (CBD), and cannabinol.
+This compound was discovered in 1966, making it a relatively recent chemical.

 What Are The Effects of CBC?

 Few studies have been done on CBC.
-A 2010 study found that CBC along with cannabidiol and tetrahydrocannabinol have antidepressant effects as well as neurogenesis properties.
+A 2010 study found that CBC, along with cannabidiol and tetrahydrocannabinol, has antidepressant effects as well as neurogenesis properties.
 Few studies with CBC in isolation have been conducted.

-In mice one of the most pronounced effects are anti-inflammatory properties, however this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.
+In mice, one of the most pronounced effects is anti-inflammatory properties.
+However, this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.

-Users of CBC oil state that it can help with:
+Users of CBC oil state that it can help with the following: